Americanism and Americanization

 About the Author(s)

 Mel van Elteren is an emeritus associate professor of social sciences at Tilburg University in the Netherlands.
-He has published several books and articles in sociology, social psychology and cultural studies, with special interest in American society, politics and labor.
+He has published several books and many articles in the areas of sociology, social psychology, social history and cultural studies, with special interest in American society, politics, labor and culture in a global context.

 Bibliographic Details